ArturSousaFerreira/summernote/ESOF-docs/Report-5.md

 #### Identification of components implementing the feature

-While running the Summernote in the browser, in this case we use Google Chrome, we detected the relevant active components by using the code inspector tool.
+While running a example page of the Summernote in the Google Chrome browser, we detected the relevant active code components by using the code inspector tool.
+After a preliminary analysis of the visual components (GUI) involved in the changing the color of the text of its foreground, we proceeded to try to come up with a new interface to the new select color by its hexadecimal value feature.
+After browsing through the web for similar features, we realized that there is in fact a [html5](https://www.w3.org/TR/html5/forms.html#color-state-%28type=color%29) friendly feature that uses the browser/OS native color picker to allow the user to select the desired color.
+Unfortunately this `type=color` feature is not supported in Internet Explorer, and to the user only a regular input box is presented.

 [Go to top](#TOP)
 <a name="Linktopullrequest"> </a>